baggepinnen/LPVSpectral.jl/README.md

 The functions that estimate sparse spectra require the user to manually import `using ProximalOperators`.

-All function have docstrings available in the REPL.
+All functions have docstrings available in the REPL.
 The general pattern is
 ```julia
 x,f = ls_XXX(y,t,f=default_freqs(t) [, W]; kwargs...)
 ```